alvin-reyes/nem-go-sdk/README.md

 + CLI Capability
 + Initiated and Sign offline Transactions
-+ Initiate and Announce a Transfer Transaction
-+ Initiate and Announce a Multisignature Transaction
-+ Initiate and Announce a CoSignature
++ Initiate and Announce transactions
-+ Namespace/Mosaic Initiate/Modification Transaction
 + Websocket Monitoring

 ## Contribution
 The library/tool is far from finish.
-Would appreciate if we can have a collective contribution to the library.

 ## Author
 BramBear